Mason jar: Contemporary jar design

+Contemporary lid design

+Charles Rood Keeran's two-piece vacuum seal for Mason jars became the standard for home-canning.
+After his company, White Crown Fruit Jar, Keeran developed the Eversharp mechanical pencil.

-The lids are made of metal with a ring of sealing compound which acts as a gasket against the jar's rim.
-New sealing compound is only good for about five years from date of manufacture, so older unused lids should be discarded.
+A lid is made of metal, with a ring of sealing compound which acts as a gasket against the jar's rim.
 Lids may not be used more than once.
+Older unused lids should be discarded, as the sealing compound is only good for about five years from date of manufacture.
 New lids are slightly domed (convex).
 During processing, air is vented from the jar and the food shrinks.
-While cooling, a vacuum is created inside the jar, sucking the dome downward (concave) – an indication that a seal is good.
-Processed jars should be stored in a manner where the lids are not disturbed and the seals remain intact.
+While cooling, a vacuum is created inside the jar, sucking the dome downward, making it concave – an indication that a seal is intact.
+Processed jars should be stored in a manner in which the lids are not disturbed and the seals remain intact.

-The metal screw bands are used to properly align the lids onto the jar, and to hold the lid in place during processing.
+The metal screw bands are used to properly align the lids with the jars and to hold the lids in place during processing.
 They should be removed after processing and may be reused many times as long as they are kept rust-free and undented.